 New Projects, New Tools, and a New Focus on COVID’s Most Vulnerable Populations

-In this post for our special series on social work research during and after COVID, the Columbia Population Research Center (CPRC) shares lessons learned and some new directions and priorities for its current and post-COVID research agenda.
+In this post for our special series on social work in times of crisis, the Columbia Population Research Center (CPRC) shares lessons learned and some new directions and priorities for its current and post-COVID research agenda.
 CPRC supports population health researchers across Columbia University, galvanizing new interdisciplinary and cross-campus collaborations, promoting the professional development of junior scientists, and enabling members to do work that is more innovative and impactful.

 The shift from our physical space to a virtual setting led us to reinvent how we build connections and conduct the center’s programming.
 In the early months of the pandemic, we moved all our seminars, meetings, and conferences to Zoom so that our programming continued uninterrupted.
 We also convened a COVID working group to discuss data collection challenges and to explore how we could support CPRC members in conducting new research to meet this moment.